Getting Started with Modern Web Scraping: An Introduction

 The /scrape

-endpoint is Firecrawl’s core web scraping API that enables automated extraction of content from any webpage.
-It handles common web scraping challenges like:
+endpoint is Firecrawlโs core web scraping API that enables automated extraction of content from any webpage.
+As a comprehensive web crawling API designed for modern AI applications, it handles common web scraping challenges like:

 - JavaScript rendering - Executes JavaScript to capture dynamically loaded content